warmcat/libwebsockets/minimal-examples/secure-streams/minimal-secure-streams-client-tx/README.md

-# lws minimal secure streams
+# lws minimal secure streams client tx

-The application goes to https://warmcat.com and reads index.html there.

-It does it using Secure Streams... the main code in minimal-secure-streams.c just sets up the context and opens a secure stream of type "mintest".

-The handler for state changes and payloads for "mintest" is in ss-myss.c

-The information about how a "mintest" stream should connect and the protocol it uses is kept separated in policy-database.c
+The application connects to the secure stream proxy, and opens a streamtype "spam"... this is a websocket connection to libwebsockets.org.

+It then issues 100 x ws messages at 20Hz and exits.

 ## build